acsalu/JGIDigiTiki/Progress_Tracker.md

 8. Follow Screen: When you navigate to the new interval, 5m, JK and G are supposed to be blank? >>Yes please
 4. Settings: Switch from English to Swahili.
 Need to pass on local language state from this.props.screenProps to reflect on all strings globally in the app
 7. Summary Screen: display foods and other species
+11. EndFollow button doesn't end it.
+All follows show up in Continue Follow screen.
+EndTime is not being recorded.

 ### Version 0.3.3.3